horia141/horia141.github.io/_drafts/2017-03-01-npm-prepack-publish.md

 You have to specify either `src` in `files`, and end up with `misc`, or `src/client` and `src/server` and end up with a flattened hierarchy which leads to the same issues as above.

-To solve this issues I wrote a small NPM package.
+To solve these issues I wrote `npm-prepack-publish`.
 It's actually a bash script, but it's useful nonetheless thanks to NPM scripts.
+It also does both the packing and publishing to NPM, or whatever repository `NPM_CONFIG_REGISTRY` you've set.

+Before using it, the `NPM_TOKEN` environment variable needs to be set.
+Actually using it is just a matter of calling `$(npm bin)/pack-and-publish` from the command line, or from a CI runner, or wherever.
+An example is the [`.travis.yml`](https://github.com/horia141/npm-prepack-publish/blob/master/.travis.yml) config file for the package itself.

+To configure how the archive is built, one